 When the potatoes are soft, take them off the heat and drain off the water in a colander.
 Return the potatoes to the pot and mash them with a potato masher.
 Add a stick of butter, two crushed cloves of garlic, a can of tomato paste, and a teaspoon of kosher salt, and mix.
 The potatoes should be bright orange.
 Reheat until the potatoes are hot, and serve.

 Vegetarian or vegan

 Vegetarian, but not vegan, because of the butter.
-You could substitute vegan butter if you wanted.
+You could substitute coconut fat if you wanted.